pyeve/eve-demo/README.rst

 reset the API every once in a while.
 Check it out at https://github.com/pyeve/eve-demo-client.

-*Note*.
-The demo is currently running v0.0.4 of the Eve framework.
-Eve-Demo is only updated when major Eve updates are released.
-Please refer to the official Eve repository for an up-to-date features list.

 .. _Eve: http://python-eve.org
 .. _run.py: https://github.com/pyeve/eve-demo/blob/master/run.py
 .. _settings.py: https://github.com/pyeve/eve-demo/blob/master/settings.py